Nausicaä of the Valley of the Wind (film): Production

 In the early stages, Isao Takahata, credited as executive producer, reluctantly joined the project even before the animation studio was chosen.
 An outside studio to produce the film was needed because Tokuma Shoten did not own an animation studio: Miyazaki and Takahata chose the minor studio Topcraft.
 The production studio's work was known to both Miyazaki and Takahata and was chosen because its artistic talent could transpose the sophisticated atmosphere of the manga to the film.
 On 31 May 1983, work began on the pre-production of the film.
-Miyazaki encountered difficulties in creating the screenplay, with only sixteen chapters of the manga to work with.
-Miyazaki would take elements of the story and refocus the narrative and characters to the Tolmekian invasion of Nausicaä's homeland.
-Takahata would enlist the experimental and minimalist composer Joe Hisaishi to do the score for the film.
+With at that point only sixteen chapters of the manga to work with, Miyazaki encountered difficulties in creating the screenplay.
+He ended up taking elements of the story and refocusing the narrative and characters on the Tolmekian invasion of Nausicaä's homeland.
+Takahata enlisted the experimental and minimalist composer Joe Hisaishi to compose the film's score.

-In August, the animation work began on the film and was produced by animators hired for the one film and paid per frame.
-One notable animator was Hideaki Anno, a founding member of Gainax who among later works wrote and directed Neon Genesis Evangelion.
-Anno was assigned to draw the challenging God Warrior's attack sequence, which according to Toshio Suzuki is a "high point in the film".
-The film was released on 11 March 1984, with a production schedule of only nine months and with a budget equivalent to $1 million.
+The film was made on a production schedule of only nine months and with a budget equivalent to US$1 million.
+Animation work began in August 1983, produced by animators who were paid by the frame.
+One notable animator was Hideaki Anno, a founding member of Gainax, who among later works wrote and directed the acclaimed series Neon Genesis Evangelion.
+Anno was assigned to draw the challenging Giant Warrior's attack sequence, which according to Toshio Suzuki, is a "high point in the film".